MiniGameWorlds/MiniGameWorld/resources/devWiki/3rd-party-guide/Home.md

 ---

 # Custom Events
-- There are some minigame timing events
+There are some minigame timing events.
+Register `Listener` to handle events.
+(To see all events, see [java doc](https://minigameworlds.github.io/MiniGameWorld/))
-- Use `Listener` for handling events

 ## MiniGameEvent
-- All minigame events extend `MiniGameEvent`
+All minigame events extend `MiniGameEvent`
 - `MiniGameStartEvent`: Called when a minigame starts
 - `MiniGameEventPassEvent`: Called when a event passed to a started minigame
 - `MiniGameFinishEvent`: Called when a minigame finished